nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Exiting the application
-// Describe the action and its outcome.

 End the session and close the application.

-// Give examples of usage

 Example: 'bye'

-// A description of the expected outcome goes here
 The application saves your data and exits.

 ```